Automatic Data Augmentation via Invariance-Constrained Learning: From Invariance to an Augmentation Distribution

-Finding a transformation distribution~$\mathfrak{G}$ that leads to a good approximation of the underlying distribution of the data~$\mathfrak{D}$ in~(\ref{VRM}) can be challenging.
+It can be straightforward to specify a set of transformations~$\ccalG$ to which the solution should be~\emph{approximately} invariant~(e.g., image rotations and translations).
+However, finding a transformation distribution~$\mathfrak{G}$ that leads to the desired properties in the solution can be challenging.
 What is more, using a fixed~$\mathfrak{G}$ as in~(\ref{Aug-ERM}) prevents us from controlling when and how much augmentation is used during training, running the risk of biasing the final solution.
-On the other hand, it is straightforward to specify a set of transformations~$\mathcal{G}$ to which the solution should be~\emph{approximately} invariant~(e.g., image rotations and translations).

-In the next sections, we explain how a data augmentation distribution can be obtained from such an invariance requirement.
-We first show how \emph{invariance} can be interpreted as an augmentation distribution~(Section~\ref{proposed:invariance-as-dist}).
-We then incorporate this invariance in a constrained learning problem~(Section~\ref{proposed:constrained}).
+In the next sections, we explain how a data augmentation distribution can be obtained from imposing invariance.
+We first argue how \emph{invariance} leads to a robustness requirement~(Section~\ref{proposed:invariance-as-robustness}) and then show that this invariance constrained learning problem yields an augmentation distribution~(Section~\ref{proposed:robustness-to-aug}).